-What is Masturbation?
+What is masturbation?

-Types of masturbation
+The benefits of masturbation include:

 Is masturbation healthy?

-Yes, masturbation is perfectly healthy and it’s a normal part of most people’s lives.
-It’s nothing to be ashamed of or to worry about and while it’s not often talked about, most of us do it.
+Yes, masturbation is perfectly healthy, and it’s a normal part of most people’s lives.
+It’s nothing to be ashamed of or to worry about, and while it’s not often talked about, most of us do it.

 Historically, masturbation has been a highly stigmatized topic.
-While it’s personal and we understand that you probably don’t want to shout about your sex life from the rooftops, silence on these types of topics can perpetuate feelings of shame and feed into wider knowledge gaps about reproductive health.
+While it’s personal, and we understand that you probably don’t want to shout about your sex life from the rooftops, silence on these types of topics can perpetuate feelings of shame and feed into wider knowledge gaps about reproductive health.

 Can you masturbate too much?

 The short answer is no, frequent masturbation isn’t bad for your health.
 However, if you find your desire to masturbate is starting to interfere with your everyday life, for example, if it gets in the way of your relationship or stops you from seeing friends, then it may be a sign you’re masturbating too much.